precice/precice.github.io/pages/community/precice-workshop-2023.md

 ### Collaborating hotels

-We have reserved hotel rooms in Garching for you to book at reduced prices and until they run out.
+We have reserved hotel rooms in Garching for you to book at reduced/fixed prices and until they run out.

-- [Hoyacker Hof](https://www.hoyackerhof.de/en/home/) (use the keyword `precice`)
+- [Hoyacker Hof](https://www.hoyackerhof.de/en/home/) (use the keyword `precice` till January 13)

 We may add more options soon.